SenseNet/sncom-resources/_guides/what-is-sensenet.md

 Cloud
 .Net Standard

-## Can get it for free
+## Free or commercial.
+Your choice.

+Best of both worlds.
+Free as in beer, free as in speech.
+And commercial

 Community.
 Really free.
 Build a business.
 Sell your services.
 But: give back to the community.
+You can check the code
+You can contribute if you would like to change/add to it.

 Enterprise.
 Why would you want it?
 You want to protect your code.
+Want get protection against lawsuits.

+Company behind sensenet: Sense/Net Inc. Benefits.

 ## You need devs